yuvalmGS/gigaspaces-wiki-jekyll/xap97net/scaling-agent-example.markdown

   [..]
 }
 {code}
-The processor exposes its throughput statistics via the {{FeedProcessorTpMonitor}} class, which is a custom implementation of the {{IServiceMonitors}} interface.
+The processor exposes its throughput statistics via the `FeedProcessorTpMonitor` class, which is a custom implementation of the `IServiceMonitors` interface.
 The interface has a string-based ID, and a name value collection that represents the monitored fields and values, and can hold any custom data.
-In our case, the {{FeedProcessorTpMonitor}} ID is "Feed Processor Statistics", and it has a single property "Processing TP".
+In our case, the `FeedProcessorTpMonitor` ID is "Feed Processor Statistics", and it has a single property "Processing TP".
 These strings are used by the agent to extract the throughput value.
 {code:java}
 /// <summary>
 /// Provide throughput monitoring statistics of this service